quicwg/base-drafts/draft-ietf-quic-transport.md

 peer that the connection is being closed.
 The CONNECTION_CLOSE with a frame type of 0x02 is used to signal errors at the QUIC layer, or the absence of errors (with the NO_ERROR code).
 The CONNECTION_CLOSE frame with a type of 0x03 is used to signal an error with the protocol that uses QUIC.
+Protocols that use QUIC only use the CONNECTION_CLOSE frame of type 0x03; the frame with type 0x02 is only used internally by QUIC.

 If there are open streams that haven't been explicitly closed, they are implicitly closed when the connection is closed.